-Duncan MacDonald is a contemporary whose artworks have been exhibited in numerous venues and festivals throughout the world such as Paris Nuit Blanche, PM Gallery, Cambridge Galleries, Mercer Union, Gale Gates, Paved Art, Museu Joinville, Oakville Galleries, Museu de Arte Contemporanea do Ceara, Anna Leonowens, Grimsby Art Gallery, and numerous others.
+Duncan MacDonald is a Canadian contemporary artist, and professor whose artworks have been exhibited in numerous venues and festivals throughout the world such as Paris Nuit Blanche, PM Gallery, Cambridge Galleries, Mercer Union, Gale Gates, Paved Art, Museu Joinville, Oakville Galleries, Museu de Arte Contemporanea do Ceara, Anna Leonowens, Grimsby Art Gallery, and many others.

-MacDonald teaches visual arts in the Department of the Arts.
+Duncan MacDonald is the Director of the Visual Arts program in the Department of the Arts.